SmartYouTubeTV/smartyoutubetv.github.io/_includes/main_en.md

 **Kids** version is the service for early childhood education.

 **MiTV2** and **Mystery** versions primarily intended for the specific device users but you may try them too.

+**Add-ons** - video output engines.
+Used in 1080 and 4K alt versions.
+Download is needed only in case when main app can't do it automatically.

 #### Found a bug?
 All bugs tracked [here](https://github.com/yuliskov/SmartYouTubeTV/issues)